solana-labs/explorer/README.md

 ## Development

+Contributing to the Explorer requires `pnpm` version `9.10.0`.
+Once you have this version of `pnpm`, you can continue with the following steps.

 -   Copy `.env.example` into `.env` & fill out the fields with custom RPC urls \
     from a Solana RPC provider.
 You should not use `https://api.mainnet-beta.solana.com` \
     or `https://api.devnet.solana.com` or else you will get rate-limited.
 These are public \
     endpoints not suitable for application development.
 You must set these URLs with \
     endpoints from your own provider.

+-   `pnpm i` \
+    Installs all project dependencies using pnpm package manager.
+This will create a \
+    `node_modules` directory and install all packages specified in `package.json`, \
+    including both dependencies and devDependencies.

 -   `pnpm dev` \
     Runs the app in the development mode. \